jemmy512/book-notes/Linux/LinuxProgramming.md

 3. Client TCP continually retransmitting the data segment, trying to receive an ACK from the server.
 When the client TCP finnaly gives up, an error is returned to client process.
 ETIMEDOUT, EHOSTUNREACH

 Crashing and Rebooting of Server Host:
 1. The server host crashed and reboots, its TCP loses all information about connection that existed befor the crash.
 2. Client sends data to server, server TCP responds to the received data segment from client with an RST.
 3. Client blocked in the call to readline when RST is received, causing readline to return the error ECONNRESET

 Shutdown of Server Host:
 * Init process normally sends the SIGTERM signal to all processes, waits some fixed amount of time, and then send SIGKILL signal to any processes still running.

 # Signal Programming

-Methods of Local Processes Communication:
+Methods of Local Processes Communication(IPC):
 1. Messaging (pipeline, FIFO, message queue)
 2. Synchronization (mutex, conditional variable, read and write lock, file and wirte and lock lock, semaphore)
 3. Shared memory (anonymous and named)
 4. Remote procedure Call (Solaris gate and sun RPC)

 checking for the existence of a process:
 ```C++